AliciaMay/Cyclistic_Capstone_Project/README.md

 nrow(all_trips)
 summary(all_trips)
 ```

-The columns for date, month, day, year, day_of_week and a column for the calculation of ride_length was then added to the data frame.
-Ride length calculations with negative duration were also removed.
+The columns for date, month, day, year, day_of_week, and a column for the calculation of ride_length were then added to the data frame.
+When the findings were examined, it was discovered that some values resulted in negative time duration.
+This would have an impact on any calculations and hence were eliminated.
-I achieved this by running the following code:

 ```
 all_trips$date <- as.Date(all_trips$started_at)
 all_trips$month <- format(as.Date(all_trips$date),"%m")